Charles Emerson Beecher: Academic life

 Following graduation, Beecher worked for 10 years as personal assistant to the difficult, but highly influential James Hall (who also counted Fielding Meek, Charles Walcott and Josiah Whitney among his assistants) the State Geologist of New York.
 Working with Hall provided a strong background in systematic paleontology and allowed Beecher to further improve his fossil preparation and photography skills.
 Beecher is credited in many of Hall's publications for his fossil preparation, photographic and systematic contributions.

 In 1888, at the request of then Curator of the Geological Collections Othniel Charles Marsh, Beecher moved to New Haven, Connecticut, to oversee the Yale Peabody Museum's growing collection of invertebrate fossils.
 In 1891 he was Instructor for Paleontology at Sheffield Scientific School (SSS) and took the geology course for James Dwight Dana, who was ill.

 Beecher was awarded his doctorate for his study on Brachiospongidae (enigmatic Silurian sponges) in 1891.
 In 1892 Beecher renewed his working relationship with Charles Schuchert (who had also worked with Hall) preparing slabs of Crawfordsville crinoids for the 'Chicago Exposition'.
 Remarkable preparations of brachiopods, trilobites, Crawfordsville crinoids and Uintacrinus specimens for exhibition at Yale Peabody Museum were especially noteworthy and pay tribute to Beecher's exceptional skills as a fossil preparator.

-Beecher was first to thoroughly excavate a thin deposit of shale that now bears his name; Beecher's Trilobite Bed.
-Exceptional preservation (by pyrite) of soft body parts at Beecher's Trilobite Bed is geologically rare and was later recognized as a highly significant paleontological site, a Konservat-Lagerstätten.
-In 1893 Beecher began the publication of his brilliant papers on the structure, development and classification of trilobites, his preparatory skill and patience worked out the structure of antennae, legs and other ventral appendages; previously impossible on any known material.
+Beecher was first to thoroughly excavate a thin shale deposit now known as Beecher's Trilobite Bed.
+Pyrite preservation of soft body parts at this site is geologically rare, leading to its later recognition as a Konservat-Lagerstätten.
+In 1893, Beecher began publishing work on trilobite anatomy and classification, using specialized preparation techniques the reveal ventral appendages, including antennae and legs, that had not been preserved in previously known specimens.